Linsanity81/TileableShell/README.md

   `Unique Block` Display the number of block templates.

   `Avg Contact Angle Error`, `Avg Overlap Ratio` and `Avg Gap Ratio` are three error metrics defined in Section 3 of our paper.
+These metric values will be updated after creating a shell structure successfully by clicking `Create Shell` button.

 - ### Import & Remesh